[Quick Explanation] How to Rotate MySQL's slow.log File

 create user 'flush'@'localhost' identified by '[any password]';

-To check whether it has been created, in addition to the existence of the user in the output of the command below, it is OK if you actually log in and it is successful.
+To confirm whether the user has been created, check that the user exists in the output of the command below, and if logging in is successful, it is OK

 select user,host from mysql.user;